 Paris, Directory period, circa 1795

-The main enamel ring dial reveals a portion of the finely cut wheel train.
-It indicates the Arabic numeral hours, the date, and the minutes graduation, by means of four hands, two of which are made of pierced gilt bronze and two of blued steel.
-The days of the week and their respective Zodiac signs are shown along its inner edge.
-A second dial, under the main dial, indicates the months of the year and their corresponding Zodiac signs by means of a blued steel Breguet hand.
-A third dial in the clock’s upper portion displays the age and phases of the moon on an enamel disk decorated with a grisaille-painted moon against a starry blue sky.
-The main ring dial reveals the eight-day movement through its centre, with outer count wheel, two barrels, a pinwheel escapement, and knife-edge suspension.
-It strikes the hours and half hours on a bell.
+The main white enamel chapter ring, revealing the intricately cut wheels of the mechanism, is graduated with the Arabic numeral hours, fifteen-minute intervals, and date, which are indicated by means of four hands, two made of pierced gilt brass and two of blued steel.
+A blued steel Breguet hand points to the days of the week and their corresponding Zodiac signs, along the outer edge.
+A third dial in the clock’s upper portion indicates the phases and age of the moon on an enameled disk, featuring a grisaille-painted moon against a starry blue sky.
+The main ring dial reveals the eight-day movement through its centre, with outer count wheel, two barrels, a pin pallet escapement, and knife-edge suspension.
+The hours and half hours are struck on a bell.
 The pendulum features a magnificent Apollo mask with radiating sunrays.

-Only a small number of comparable clocks are known.
-Among them, one skeleton clock, with enamels by Joseph Coteau, is today in the Paris Musée des Arts Décoratifs (illustrated in Tardy, Les Plus Belles Pendules Françaises, 1994, p.
+Among the small number of known comparable clocks, one skeleton clock with enamels by Joseph Coteau is today in the Musée des Arts Décoratifs in Paris (illustrated in Tardy, Les Plus Belles Pendules Françaises, 1994, p.
 206, pl.
 XLII).
-A second example, also signed “Ridel à Paris”, with enamels by Joseph Coteau dated 1796 and a similar frieze after Clodion, is today in the Musée François Duesberg in Mons (see Pierre Kjellberg, Encyclopédie de la Pendule Française du Moyen Age au XXe Siècle, 1997, p.
+A second clock, also signed “Ridel à Paris”, with enamels by Joseph Coteau that are dated 1796 and a similar Clodion-inspired frieze, is in the Musée François Duesberg in Mons (see Pierre Kjellberg, Encyclopédie de la Pendule Française du Moyen Age au XXe Siècle, 1997, p.
 319, pl.
 B).
-A third clock is shown in Johann Willsberger, Clocks and Watches, 600 Years of the World’s Most Beautiful Timepieces, 1975.
-One further similar clock, whose dial is signed Laguesse à Liège and whose enamels by Joseph Coteau are dated 1796, in the Pavlovsk Palace in Saint Petersburg (E. Ducamp, Pavlovsk, Les Collections, 1993, p.
+A third clock is illustrated in Johann Willsberger, Clocks and Watches, 600 Years of the World’s Most Beautiful Timepieces, 1975.
+One further similar clock, whose dial is signed Laguesse à Liège and whose enamels, dated 1796, are by Joseph Coteau, is displayed in the Pavlovsk Palace in Saint Petersburg (E. Ducamp, Pavlovsk, Les Collections, 1993, p.
 186, pl.
 17).